RAIRLab/logic-group/index.md

 ## Upcoming Talk

+Title: Logic of Python

+Speaker: Ethan Gertler

-Date: Wednesday 11/29, 2pm
+Date: Wednesday 12/06, 2pm

 Location: Winslow Building 4th Floor (If you don’t have card access can text Brandon or James)

-Title: Towards an Ethically Sensitive Logic

-Speaker: Jitka Kadlecikova

-Abstract: In prior joint work with Thomas Ferguson, following his idea of "monstrous content", we suggested a topic-theoretic interpretation of the logic of bounds consequence.
-We considered that there might be topic-theoretic restraints on inference, rendering some expressions "out of bounds" on the basis of flouting some conversational norm, e.g. by expressing offensive content.
-In this talk, I will introduce this "logic of monstrous content" as one possible interpretation of the strict-tolerant logic ST and its siblings.
-I will further suggest some versions of the framework that might seem to rival the original picture and discuss their repercussions.
+Abstract: A dive into the weird quirks of the Python programming language and how it handles truthy and falsey.
+We will explore topics such as: why "5 and 7 == 7"​ or "not not 1 == 1"​ are true while "not not 2 == 2" is false.
+Additionally, we will explore a logical model that reduces Python's quirks into classical-ish predicate logic.

 ## About Us